JonathanEDressel/MonkeyMoney/README.md

-# Typescript-Learning
+# MonkeyMonie

-Creating a Angular app to learn more about login authentication, web security and many other fields.
+Creating a Angular app to learn more about login authentication, web security and many other areas.

 ## Running Back-End:
 1) Navigate to ./Typescript-Learning